 Whether its helping out a neighbor or serving your husband and family, serving others cheerfully, will never show them how to begrudge someone their need.

-Modeling cheerfulness in servanthood sets the bar for them to do the same.
-When they are the recipients of that cheerful servanthood, it helps them understand the significance of Christ’s attitude as described in Philippians 2.
+Modeling cheerfulness in servant-hood sets the bar for them to do the same.
+When they are the recipients of cheerful servant-hood, it helps them understand the significance of Christ’s attitude as described in Philippians 2.

-Gossip is bad stuff.
-It erodes a human’s capacity to love and care.
+Gossip erodes a human’s capacity to love and care.

-Speaking kindly of others will help our children learn not to assume the worst of others or God.
+Speaking kindly of others will teach our children to assume the worst of others or God.

 This just needs to happen.

 How do you feel when you are unheard?
-I get indignant or defensive.
-I often find it hard to open up to the one who finds my thoughts and feelings minuscule.
+I often find it hard to open up to the one who treat me as though my thoughts and feelings and minuscule.

-Modeling Christ will make Him savory to your children.
-Lead them by worthy examples.
+Modeling Christ will make Him savory to your children, so lead them by worthy examples.
 Admit when you mess up.
 Realize they are on a spiritual journey themselves.
 Do all you can to train and nurture them in the ways of the Lord, so that when they are grown they will recognize Him and seek to follow Him.

 What are some practical ways you try to influence the spiritual life of your child?